 Mum was diagnosed with leukaemia in 2010 but it was in a controllable state.
 She was on a tablet a day which was worked well but a year later on a routine check up they found the disease had jumped to the final stage.
-Mum was admitted straight to hospital for chemotherapy, she stayed in hospital for 64 days but sadly died at home 2 weeks after being discharged.
+Mum was admitted straight to hospital for chemotherapy, she stayed in hospital for 64 days but sadly died at home two weeks after being discharged.

 I visited Mum daily for those 64 days, it was precious time.
 I hated not being able to fix her but I was there, by her side, every day.